VibeSlayer-code/Conda/README.md

-# Conda
+# Konda

-Conda is a simple, beginner-friendly interpreted language designed for quick scripting and learning programming fundamentals.
+Konda is a simple, beginner-friendly interpreted language designed for quick scripting and learning programming fundamentals.
 It supports basic variable management, arithmetic operations, input handling, conditional execution, and console output.

-Built for simplicity and ease of use, Conda offers a minimal yet powerful command set ideal for educational projects and rapid prototyping.
+Built for simplicity and ease of use, Konda offers a minimal yet powerful command set ideal for educational projects and rapid prototyping.
-I have built the Conda Interpreter from scratch.
+I have built the Konda Interpreter from scratch.
 Libs used- sys

 ---